EskiMojo14/event-gen/README.md

   // do something with the click event
 }

-// for convenience, common events are also available as methods for await (const event of on.click(document)) {
+// also available as methods (using a Proxy) for await (const event of on.click(document)) {
   // do something with the click event
 }